triestpa/You-Should-Learn-Regex/README.md

 - `\.[a-z]{2,6})` - Match a domain extension extension (i.e. ".com" or ".org")
 - `(?<path>\/[-a-zA-Z0-9@:%_\/+.~#?&=]*)?` - Match URL path (`/posts`), query string (`?limit=1`), and file extension (`.html`), all optional.

-###### Named capture groups
+#### Named capture groups

-You'll notice here that some of the capture groups now begins with a `?<name>`identifier.
+You'll notice here that some of the capture groups now begin with a `?<name>`identifier.
 This is the syntax for a *named capture group*, which makes the data extraction easier and more clear.

+#### Real-World Example - Parse Domain Names From URLs on Webpage

-For instance, here's how we could extract the domain of each URL from a raw webpage HTML string using Python.
+Here's how we could use named capture groups to extract the domain of each URL from a raw webpage HTML string using Python.

 ```python
 import re